 Once defined, a Profile is used as shorthand for these requirements.
 For example, one might have a “Benelux” profile for language requirements for Benelux countries, and an “HDR” profile for minimum HDR requirements.

 Profiles can be referenced both as requirements and as part of deliveries.
-That is, a Content Delivery Requirements (CDR) document might define an “HDR” profile, an MMC delivery might refer to the assets as fulfilling part of the “HDR” Profile; and, an Asset Status Manifest might indicate the “HDR” Profile has not yet been delivered.
+That is, a Content Delivery Requirements (CDR) document might define an “HDR” profile, an MMC delivery might refer to the assets as fulfilling part of the “HDR” Profile; and, an Asset Availability might indicate the “HDR” Profile has not yet been delivered.

 Administrative Profile